abhinand5/ml-notebooks-101/CONTRIBUTING.md

 * Code should be properly commented to ensure it's readability.
 * If you've added code that should be tested, add tests as comments.
-* Make sure your code properly formatted.
+* Make sure your code is properly formatted.
-* Issue that pull request!
+* Link the relevant Issue the pull request!
-* use Flake8 for python code
+* Use Flake8/Black to check code quality before committing.

 ## Issue suggestions/Bug reporting